bytarch/bytarch-node/README.md

 The official javascript library for the BytArch API
 ## Features

-- Generate images using different artistic styles such as Realism, Anime, 3D, Disney, and more.
+- Fetch and display available AI models from the BytArch API.
+- Filter models to show only free models or Sky extension models.
-- Stream chat completions in real-time.
+- Generate AI-powered chat completions and stream responses in real-time.
-- Fetch chat completions for a given message.
-- Save generated images to a specified file, retrieve them as a Buffer, or obtain a URL to the generated image.
-- User-friendly API that simplifies the image generation process.
+- Upload files (images, documents) to the BytArch platform.
+- List uploaded media files.
+- Access public uploads, chats, and retrieve items by ID.
+- Simple and intuitive API for interacting with BytArch services.

 ## Installation